Confusion over qualified leasehold improvements may create opportunity

 Bonus depreciation on and section 179 expensing of qualified leasehold improvement property

 There is another benefit related to QLHI, it is eligible for bonus depreciation under IRS code section 168(k)(2)(A)(i)(II), whereas the asset would be ineligible for bonus under its former 39-year life (except for special carve outs such as Liberty Zone or Gulf Opportunity Zone expenditures).
 This includes the 100 percent bonus depreciation that was available from Sept.
 9, 2010 until Dec.
 31, 2011.
-As is the case with the 15-year life, bonus is not elective.
+The Tax Cuts and Jobs Act of 2017 (TCJA) allowed 100% bonus depreciation on QLHI acquired after Sept.
+27, 2017 and placed in service before Jan.
+1, 2018 (the bonus depreciation rate for this property was 50% if the QLHI assets was acquired before Sept.
+28, 2017 and placed in service before Jan.
+1, 2018).
+As is the case with the 15-year life, bonus is not elective in the years that QLHI was bonus-eligible.

-When the IRS reduced the recovery period for QLHI, the IRS also reduced the recovery period for qualified restaurant property in 2004.
-Qualified retail improvement property also began to qualify for a 15-year recovery period starting after Dec.
+When the IRS reduced the recovery period for QLHI to 15 years, the IRS also reduced the recovery period for qualified restaurant property in 2004.
+Qualified retail improvement property also qualified for a 15-year recovery period starting after Dec.
 31, 2008.
 The confusion of different qualifying property and different years enacted may be a reason taxpayers have missed this opportunity to accelerate depreciation by 24 years.
 Taxpayers may have assumed that their leasehold improvements would not qualify for the shorter life because the expenditures weren’t related to restaurant or retail property improvements.
 However, any QLHI is eligible for the shorter recovery period, and taxpayers don’t have to improve restaurant or retail space to qualify.

 Taxpayers with QLHI should comb through their fixed asset systems for assets incorrectly using 39-year recovery periods and consult with their tax advisors to correctly file a Form 3115 with a section 481(a) adjustment to catch-up on unclaimed depreciation.
 This may include bonus depreciation if the taxpayer did not elect out in any eligible year.
 Taxpayers should also ensure that, when the 15-year life is applied to QLHI, the straight-line method is used rather than the 150DB/STL method used for land improvements.
 A quick fixed asset review could have a significant impact on a taxpayer’s current year taxable income.